 chopped green onions, for garnish

-MARINATE shrimp with turmeric, chili powder and lime juice for 20 minutes.
+Marinate shrimp with turmeric, chili powder and lime juice for 20 minutes.
 Fry in a bit of oil till crisp on both sides.
 Set aside.

-HEAT remaining oil and saute ginger till fragrant.
+Heat remaining oil and saute ginger till fragrant.
 Add onions and fry for a few minutes till tender and pink.

-ADD chili flakes, salt, tomato paste and soy sauce, and stir-fry for a few minutes till it starts to give out oil from the sides.
+Add in chili flakes, salt, tomato paste and soy sauce, and stir-fry for a few minutes till it starts to give out oil from the sides.
 Add shrimp, and stir fry for a minute or two blending spices well.

-GARNISH with chopped green onions and serve alongside plain rice and a large pitcher of ice-cold water.
+Garnish with chopped green onions and serve alongside plain rice and a large pitcher of ice-cold water.